Mastering PDF/A Archiving A Practical Guide

 • There are restrictions.
 Dynamic content (like videos) and external links aren't allowed, keeping it simple.

 • Metadata is super important.
 It provides context, so you know what the document is about later on.
+For example, crucial metadata for archival purposes includes the creation date, author, subject, and any relevant legal context.
+This helps immensely with retrieval, management, and making sure you're compliant.

 So, that's the basics of PDF/A. Next up, we'll look closer at the specific characteristics that make it tick.